kuttiproject/driver-vbox-images/README.md

 # driver-vbox-images

-VM images for the kutti Oracle VirtualBox driver
+amd64 VM images for the kutti Oracle VirtualBox driver

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/kuttiproject/driver-vbox-images?include_prereleases)

-This repository contains build instructions and Packer scripts for building images for the kutti VirtualBox driver.
-For now, its releases are the download source of these images for the kutti system.
+This repository contains build instructions and Packer scripts for building images for the kutti VirtualBox driver running on amd64 Linux, Windows and Mac OS.
+Its releases are the download source of these images for the kutti system.

 ## Image Kubernetes Versions

 We will try and maintain images for the current Kubernetes version, and two earlier minor versions.
-Versions older than that will be deprecated, but not removed.
-In time, there will be a strategy for image removal.
+Versions older than that will be deprecated, and eventually removed.

 ## Building Images